 Making a Will is one of the most fundamental aspects of estate planning, yet many people do not appreciate its importance.
-At Mitchells we have experience in many aspects of estate planning, and can advise people in the Cheltenham and Bristol area on strategies to help minimise the tax bill.
+At Mitchells we have experience in many aspects of estate planning, and can advise people in the Cheltenham area on strategies to help minimise the tax bill.

 It is an essential means of ensuring that your assets are distributed in accordance with your wishes.
 You will thus be assured that you have made proper provision for all those you feel should benefit.
 And you choose the executors and trustees who will carry out your wishes.

 It is also an opportunity to plan the distribution in a tax-efficient manner, particularly with regard to inheritance tax (IHT).